List of Reputable Hybrid Publishers for Nonfiction Books US

 Victory Belt Publishing Inc.

-Cookbooks (including Vegan, Keto, and Paleo), Fitness, Health & Wellness, Nutrition, and Personal Development.
+Victory Belt is known for Cookbooks (including Vegan, Keto, and Paleo titles), Fitness, Health & Wellness, Nutrition, and Personal Development.

 Examples: